NCarson/Postgres.jl/README.md

             pos:8
 )
 ```
-see appendix B in the Postgres manual for error code/state lists.
+see Appendix A. in the Postgres manual for error code/state lists.

 ## Iteration
 ```julia